Micah Awe: New York Jets

-On February 1, 2018, Awe signed with the New York Jets of the NFL.
-He was waived by the Jets on April 28, 2018.
+On February 1, 2018, Awe signed with the New York Jets.
+He was waived by the Jets on April 28, 2018, releasing him from his contract.

 BC Lions (second stint)

-On August 20, 2018, it was announced that Awe had re-signed with the BC Lions.
-In seven games, Awe made 31 defensive tackles, as well as three special teams tackles.
+On August 20, 2018, it was announced that Awe had re-signed with the Lions.
+Awe dressed for seven games with the team on this stint, and made 31 defensive tackles, as well as three special teams tackles before leaving as a free agent at the conclusion of the season.

 Toronto Argonauts

 On February 13, 2019, Awe signed a one-year contract with the Toronto Argonauts.
-He played in ten games for the Argonauts in 2019, recording 44 defensive tackles, six special teams tackles, one sack, and one interception.
+He dressed for ten games with the team during the 2019 CFL season, recording 44 defensive tackles, six special teams tackles, one sack, and one interception.
+Awe left the Argonauts as a free agent at the conclusion of the season.

 Winnipeg Blue Bombers

 On February 18, 2020, it was announced that Awe had signed with the Winnipeg Blue Bombers to a two-year contract.
-However, he did not play in 2020 due to the cancellation of the 2020 CFL season and was released by the Blue Bombers on January 31, 2021.
+However, he did not play that year, due to the cancellation of the 2020 CFL season, and was released by the Blue Bombers on January 31, 2021.